 We know there are age-appropriate ways for all children to learn about social justice, and the earlier we start, the better.
 Join us now by donating picture books!

 After the 2018 tragedy at Tree of Life Synagogue, our entire Pittsburgh community was moved to action.
 At the Office of Child Development, we wanted to help the community heal, so we turned to one thing we know particularly well: picture books.
 Books for Change was born, and it has continued to grow since then.
-Driven by a message of promoting social justice and equity for all children, our annual Books for Change book drive has collected more than 3,000 books that have been delivered to schools and childcare facilities throughout the region.
+Driven by a message of promoting social justice and equity for all children, our annual Books for Change book drive has collected nearly 5,000 books that have been delivered to schools and childcare facilities throughout the region.

 Can I Donate Money Instead?

 Where Will The Books Go?

 We deliver books to a variety of locations throughout the Pittsburgh region, all of which serve young children.
-This includes schools, childcare centers, and in-home childcare, both in Pittsburgh and the surrounding neighborhoods.
+This includes schools, childcare centers, in-home childcare, and home visitors both in Pittsburgh and the surrounding neighborhoods.
 In 2020, despite the pandemic, we delivered more than 1,000 books to 100 different sites!

 The 25 books we selected for this year’s book drive represent a thoughtful, intentional process.
-Whether it was a new title or a timeless classic, each book was required to meet our high standards and fit the 2020 theme of Raising Antiracist Readers.
 We started with more than 70 books submitted by our staff and community partners.
-After establishing that initial list, we read every word and analyzed every illustration using a specialized coding tool designed by our Evaluation and Research Team.
+After establishing that initial list, we read every word and analyzed every illustration using a specialized coding tool designed by our Literacy and Learning Team.